Energy, Recovery, Lime Kiln and Recaust

 Trevor Van Bavel, McFarlen Engineering

-2. CPR System Optimization & Technology Improvements in Lime Mud Precoat Filters
+2. Precoat Continuous Cleaner Optimization & Technology Improvements in Lime Mud Precoat Filters

 Lindsay Brandino Rawls, Andritz Pulp & Paper